jiptool/jip/README.md

-Be careful that the .jip file will overwrite default settings, so you must include default local and central repository explicitly. jip will skip repositories once it found packages matches the maven coordinator.
+Be careful that the .jip file will overwrite default settings, so you must include default local and central repository explicitly. jip will skip repositories once it finds package matches the maven coordinator.

 Links